Last updated on May 29th, 2024 at 10:32 am

 Democratic or participative leadership is one of the types of leadership style that is more liberal and makes use of subordinates as team members.

 Everyone has a chance to participate and contribute to the process of making decisions.
-The leaders in this leadership style are still the spearheads, but they allow more room for the subordinates to exercise their position.
+The leaders in this leadership style are still the spearheads, but they allow more room for the subordinates to exercise their positions.

 One remarkable point about this kind of leadership is that it creates more leaders and promotes creativity among the subordinates.